We may earn affiliate commissions for the recommended products. Learn more.

 Unfortunately, getting around these restrictions often requires a combination of services and tools.
 But for true NHL fans, catching every game is worth the effort.

-By using a mix of ESPN+, national broadcasters like ESPN (the TV channel, separate from ESPN+) and TNT, and a VPN, you can watch all NHL games without blackouts.
+By using a mix of ESPN+, national broadcasters like ESPN (the TV channel, separate from ESPN+) and TNT, plus a VPN, you can watch all NHL games without blackouts.

-• TNT shows 62 exclusive games, including special events.
-These games can also be streamed on truTV or through Max's B/R Sports Add-On.
+• TNT will show up to 72 regular-season NHL games, including special events.
+Some of these games can also be streamed on truTV or through HBO Max's B/R Sports Add-On.

 • ESPN broadcasts additional exclusive games throughout the season.

-And if you’re facing local blackouts on ESPN+, a VPN will help.
+And if you’re facing local blackouts on ESPN+ (or NHL.TV via DAZN), a VPN will help.
 Simply change your virtual location to a state where the game isn’t blocked, and you can bypass the restriction.
-Yes, it takes a bit of effort, but for dedicated NHL fans, it’s the only way to make sure you don’t miss a game this season.
+Although it takes a bit of effort, for dedicated NHL fans, it’s the only way to make sure you don’t miss a game this season.

-How to Bypass NHL Blackouts on ESPN+ a detailed guide
+How to bypass NHL blackouts on ESPN+: detailed guide

 While connected to the VPN, open the ESPN+ website or app on your device.
 I recommend using your browser's incognito or private mode when accessing ESPN+, as cookies and cached data can sometimes reveal your real location and cause issues while trying to bypass blackouts on ESPN+.
 Using private mode ensures a clean browsing session without stored data from previous visits.